 You guessed it.
-You will buy full priced items while in the store like coffee, a burger or Icecream to go.
+You will buy full-priced items while in the store like coffee, a burger or Icecream to go.

-You have to earn it so you appreciate it more.
+When you have to earn it so you appreciate it more.
 McDonald’s understand this.

 Small business trends in the business world.